atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 strated in vain) the economy of his fast

 mily totally altered; and had the alterations been made instantaneoussy, instead of being brought gradually about,
-- he would Scarce have recognised either vol. I. E his s
+- he would Scarce have recognised either

+his
+s

 III his wire or his daughters, lb entirely